Charles Huntziger

-Charles Léon Clément Huntziger (/fr/; 25 June 1880 – 12 November 1941) was a French Army general best known for his role in the Battle of Sedan in 1940 and as Minister of War of Vichy France until his death in a plane accident in 1941.

-A distinguished veteran of the First World War, he also signed the Franco-German and Franco-Italian armistices on behalf of France in June 1940.
+Charles Léon Clément Huntziger (/fr/; 25 June 1880 – 12 November 1941) was a French Army general best known for his role in the Battle of Sedan in May 1940 and as Minister of War of Vichy France until his death in a plane accident in 1941.
+He also headed the French delegations to the Franco-German and Franco-Italian armistice negotiations in June 1940, signing them on behalf of France.

+Huntziger distinguished himself during the First World War as head of operations for the Allied Army of the Orient on the Macedonian front from January 1918, where he served as a key architect behind the Vardar offensive that knocked Bulgaria out of the war that September.
+Between 1924 and 1928, he commanded French troops in the French concession in Tianjin before heading the French military mission to Brazil from 1930 to 1934.
+Between 1934 and 1938, Huntziger commanded French troops in the Levant, where he assisted in negotiating the 1936 Franco-Lebanese and Franco-Syrian independence treaties.

+In command of the Second Army during the Battle of France, he was faced with the Schwerpunkt (main effort) of the German offensive through the Ardennes.
+Overwhelmed at Sedan, Huntziger opted to cover the rear of the Maginot Line, leaving the way clear for the German Panzer divisions to advance northwards to the English Channel.
+The decisions Huntziger made leading up to and during the battle have been criticised by historians.
 Alongside his ministerial position, Huntziger also served as commander-in-chief of the Armistice Army.

-The decisions Huntziger made leading up to and during the Battle of France have been widely criticised by historians.
 Though largely forgotten, he remains a controversial figure in France.

 Early life and education

-Charles Léon Clément Huntziger was born in Lesneven, Finistère on 25 June 1880 to Léon Huntziger (b.1853), a music teacher, and Anne Manière.
+Charles Léon Clément Huntziger was born in Lesneven, Finistère on 25 June 1880 to Léon Jacques Huntziger (b.1853), a music and German teacher, and Marie Élise Julie Manière.
 Following the Franco-Prussian War, his father had emigrated from Alsace in 1871 to avoid conscription into the German army.

 In 1896, Huntziger enrolled at the Lycée of Nantes on a national scholarship and as a boarder, where he studied elementary mathematics.
 After receiving his baccalauréat, he prepared for Saint-Cyr to which he was admitted in 1898.